TruStage life insurance review 2021

 - Name up to four beneficiaries and click Next to move on to the health questions.

 - Answer a few health questions, accept the electronic delivery terms and privacy notice and give permission to have your prescription records checked.
 Then you’ll be asked to provide name and Social Security number.

 - Lastly, enter your payment information, review the policy, agree and electronically sign the e-documents.

-I’ve signed up.
+I’ve signed up for TruStage life insurance.
 What happens next?

 Approval is typically instant since there’s no required medical exam.
 Once approved, register your online account so you can take full advantage of your policy.
 Coverage begins once your first payment processes.